siefca/attribute-filters/docs/USAGE.md

 (a.k.a `the_attribute`) method called with a single argument is used for checking **what are the sets that the attribute belongs to**.
 It won't return the exact set object but a duplicate.
-It will always return AttributeSet object, even if there is no attribute of the given name (in that case the resulting set will be empty).
+It will always return AttributeSet object, even if there is no attribute of the given name (in that case the resulting set will be empty and frozen).

+If the attribute name is not given or it's +nil+ then the name of an attribute is taken from the name of a next method in the chain call.

 Example: